reverentgeek/vs-code-icons/README.md

 ## Custom hand-drawn icons for Visual Studio Code

+_Note: If you haven't already, read the [Customize Your VS Code Icon](https://hackernoon.com/customize-your-vs-code-icon-fc34fc52c522) article!_

 Want to customize your Visual Studio Code icon?
 Do it now with these custom beauties!

 ![VS Code Clippy Light](./vs-code-clippy-light.iconset/icon_128x128.png)